kencinder/igirst/README.md

 `WIP` - Issues and Pull Requests not currently accepted
 <br>
 <br>
-> Configuration for each system is in `igirst.cfg` and may need modified to suit your preferences\
+> Configuration for everything is in `igirst.cfg`
-> Defaults are present for everything mandatory but your ROM input path, that should work out of the box
 >
-> The `IGIR` binary location can be set in `igirst.cfg` and defaults to `./igir` but should work from any path
->
->`DAT` files can go in the `dats` directory, under the platform/manufacturer, or set the location in `igirst.cfg`
+> Defaults set for everything mandatory except your ROM input path
 <br>

 ### Features